 The Application Transparent Transport Layer Security (AT-TLS) feature of z/OS® Communication Server can be used to secure communications between the ADFzCC server and connecting clients.
-See Using AT-TLS for encrypted communications on page 21 for more details.
+See Using AT-TLS for encrypted communications on page 18 for more details.

-Determines whether SSL encrypted communications are mandatory for the server and the desired protocol level.
-SSL communications are achieved by using the System SSL APIs.
-The default protocol level is TLS 1.1 when YES is specified.
+Determines whether SSL/TLS encrypted communications are mandatory for the server and the desired protocol level.
+SSL/TLS communications are achieved by using the System SSL APIs.
+The default protocol level is TLS 1.2 when YES is specified.

-To use TLS 1.2, clients must be at level 13.1.0.17 or later.
+To use TLS 1.2, clients must be at level 14.1.0 or later.
+To use TLS 1.3, clients must be at level 15.1.0 or later.